If you or a loved one are struggling, we can help. Request a call today.

 Also known as motivational interviewing, motivational enhancement therapy works by helping clients build their own motivations to overcome heroin addiction.

-Rather than a therapist telling the client what to do, motivational interviewing inspires them to build upon the changes they think are necessary for their recovery.
+Rather than a therapist telling the client what to do, motivational interviewing inspires them to build upon the lifestyle changes they think are necessary for their recovery.

 Group Therapy

 Group therapy has long been one of the primary components of heroin rehab centers.
-In group therapy, people struggling with similar problems meet to share their challenges, celebrate their successes, and give back what they’ve learned to others.
+In group therapy, people struggling with similar problems meet to share their challenges, to process successes, celebrate their successes, and give back what they’ve learned to others.
 Often, the person in the best position to help somebody struggling with addiction to heroin or other drugs is a person with a shared experience.

 Individual Therapy